nchandrappa/distributedsql-conf-2020/spring-workshop/01_create_spring_boot_jpa.md

 # Spring Boot App using Yugabyte YSQL API

-Let's incrementally build our APIs for sample ecommerce using Spring Data JPA and YugabyteDB.
+Let's incrementally build our the Spring Boot app for simulating ecommerce API using Spring Data JPA and YugabyteDB.

 ## Create a new Spring Boot app

-Lets Navigate to https://start.spring.io for create a new spring-boot project and set the following required dependencies for build our app
+Lets navigate to https://start.spring.io for creating a new spring-boot skeleton project.
+Select the following required dependencies for building the app

 * Spring Web
 * Spring Data JPA